All Episodes

 I'm getting a lot of email from the usual suspects.

-I don't know who TO is, and I don't care about football, and I'm turning you off.
+I don't know who T.O. is, and I don't care about football, and I'm turning you off.

-We'll jip it so you can find out who TO is.
+We'll jip it so you can find out who T.O. is.

 Hard on Bush, soft on terror, Democrats in 06.

-A long t-shirt idea, I survived a Democrat pregnancy.
+I survived a Democrat pregnancy.

-Telephone number, if you want to be on the program today, 800-282-2882, and the email address is rush at EIB net.com.
+Telephone number, if you want to be on the program today, 800-282-2882.

-Um the National Intelligence Estimate Leak.
+The National Intelligence Estimate leak.

-The whole Patrick Fitzgerald special prosecutor case that has resulted in an indictment of Scooter Libby, even though Mr. Fitzgerald knew from the get-go that it was Richard Armitage who um leaked Valerie Plane's name, and there hasn't been anything done to stop this investigation or to shut it down.
+The whole Patrick Fitzgerald special prosecutor case that has resulted in an indictment of Scooter Libby, even though Mr. Fitzgerald knew from the get-go that it was Richard Armitage who leaked Valerie Plam's name.

-Now, interesting, the judge in this case, Reggie Walton, last week, in a ruling, gave the Justice Department, gave the government a way out of this over the argument both sides are having on the admissibility of classified documents.
+Now, interestingly, the judge in this case, Reggie Walton, last week, in a ruling, gave the Justice Department, gave the government a way out of this over the argument both sides are having on the admissibility of classified documents.

 It is an embarrassment.